scottishgovernment/resources.mygov.scot/_additional/design-style.md

 <p class="lead">Users will see, process and react to colour instantly and will learn patterns quickly.</p>

+Purpose of this palette: This is the colour palette we use for mygov.scot and gov.scot.
+Any services being created in line with mygov.scot will need to follow this palette to meet the Digital First Service ‘consistent user experience’ standard.

-The colour palette is predominantly comprised of blues and greys and is reflected in the branding of the Scottish Government and its sub-brands.
+The colours reflect the branding of the Scottish Government.

-As a general rule Blue is used for links, Dark greys for text, Light greys for layout and Light blues for active/selected states.
-Red represents error, Green validation and Yellow warning/notifications.
+As a general rule use:
+* blue – for links
+* dark grey – for text
+* light greys – for layout
+* light blues – for active/selected states
+* red – for error
+* green – for messages of success or validation
+* yellow – for warning or notifications.

 <div class="palette-sample darker-blue">
     <span>